At what age should I consider having cosmetic surgery enhancements?

 Is facial cosmetic surgery the same for men as it is for women?

 Cosmetic procedures for men and women, such as eyelid surgery (blepharoplasty), nose surgery (rhinoplasty) and facial implant surgery are performed essentially the same way.
 Special considerations are made for men due to beard growth and pattern, sideburns and receding hairlines that need to be evaluated.
 There are also other differences that include thicker facial skin and a richer blood supply to the face that are typical in most men.
 Scarring may be more difficult for men to hide, since they don’t wear makeup or style their hair toward their faces as many women do.
 In general, men prefer a more angular and chiseled overall look to their facial features in contrast to the softer, rounder look of the female profile.
-Dr. Branham will evaluate your unique features and discuss the right approach for you at the initial consultation appointment.
+Dr. Branham and Dr. Chi will evaluate your unique features and discuss the right approach for you at the initial consultation appointment.

 How long do the effects last from cosmetic surgery?